yannik-ammann/django-jsonfield/README.rst

 django-jsonfield
 ----------------

+**PostgreSQL Fork**: This fork removes the support for native JSON data types.

 django-jsonfield is a reusable Django field that allows you to store validated JSON in your model.

 It silently takes care of serialization.
 To use, simply add the field to one of your models.